-Impact categories help us make actionable statements about how emissions influence the environment.
+Impact categories help us make actionable statements about how Greenhouse Gas (GHG) emissions influence the environment.

 Actionable is a very important aspect here.
-Climate sciences are immensely complex.
+Environmental sciences are immensely complex.
 Thus, when companies try to become more sustainable, they have to define what they mean with that.

 Definition: What are impact categories?

 An impact category groups different emissions into one effect on the environment.

 However, to fully understand impact categories, we need to have a basic understanding of Life Cycle Assessments.

 A Life Cycle Assessment (short LCA) is the standardized method of calculating the impact of, for example, a product on the environment.

 During the course of the LCA, a large amount of emission data is collected: emissions from energy production, the waste produced, the raw material production, etc.